mauricioaniche/ck/README.md

 java -jar ck-x.x.x-SNAPSHOT-jar-with-dependencies.jar <project dir>
 ```

-The tool will generate three csv files (one for metrics at class level, method level, and variable level).
+The tool will generate three csv files (one for classLevelMetrics at class level, method level, and variable level).

 # How to integrate it in my Java app